pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-call-for-editors.md

 We often find that people interested in joining our Editorial Board are more than capable of performing the role, but sometimes doubt themselves.
 We want to strongly encourage you to apply if you're interested in the role.
 Not only do we offer support and guidance in your role as an Editor, we also have a warm, welcoming community that is always happy to help.
 Everyone starts somewhere, and we'd love for you to join us!

 It's also critical to the pyOpenSci mission that our Editorial Board have a combined expertise in various scientific domains, technical expertise in Python packaging, awareness of the importance of documentation in package usability, and awareness of the importance of CI/test suites in order to ensure robust software development.

-We do not expect any single editor to be an expert in all of these areas!
+**IMPORTANT:** We do not expect any single editor to be an expert in all of these areas!

 We also appreciate when editors have experience working with or in the Python open source software community be it maintaining packages, contributing to packages, previously reviewing a pyOpenSci package, or supporting the community.
 This is certainly not a requirement, however, if you are interested in getting involved with pyOpenSci!